CodeGoat-dev/Pico-Network-Manager/readme.md

 - **DNS Redirection**
   Automatic DNS redirection in AP mode to redirect to the captive portal.

+- **IP Customisation**
+  Functions for setting a static IP, subnet, gateway and DNS server, checking network settings and resetting to DHCP.

 - **Connection Monitoring**
   Automatic network connection monitoring with reconnection and AP fallback.